hbstraining/vue/course 1/course-notes/part-1.md

 # Getting Started

-To start, we'll need to add Vue to our page.
-The easiest way to do this is to simply include it in **index.html** at the bottom of your `<body>` tag.
+To start, let's include Vue on the page.
+The easiest way to do this is to include it in **index.html** at the bottom of the `<body>` tag.

 ```html
 <body>